imjoseangel/microservice-arquitecture/README.md

 ### 3.2.11 Section _9_.
 Database and Storage High availability

 All the data services in the cloud have their own recovery process and a way to ensure data availability.
-We are going to cover simple concepts here but the most important is the common sense.
+We are going to cover simple concepts here.
 As we already discuss with logging, it is key to choose which data to save and understand what adds value to our product.

 For database queries, it is important to define how long we will keep data alive and when unused data will be archived or moved to a cold storage.

-It is important to understand also the scenario for our application.
-If we need data in different zones, the way we replicate and store the data between regions needs to be defined whithin the application or the Database needs to have the active-active option.
-It is key to understand what data write/read delay have between regions due to network latency.
+It is key to understand the scenario for our specific application.
+How the data will be replicated between zones, how it will be stored, database and in-memory requirements, etc. We also need to test how data read and write performs between regions due to network latency.

 This is a typical HA scenario for a Cloud SQL service:

 ![Cloud SQL](ha-config.png)

-The same happens for [Redis](https://cloud.google.com/memorystore/docs/redis/high-availability) in this case replicating a primary Redis node to a replica node.
+The same happens for [Redis](https://cloud.google.com/memorystore/docs/redis/high-availability).
+This is a good example to replicate a primary Redis node to a replica node.

 #### 3.2.11.1 Backups

-Depending on the technology used it is important to backup the important data and keep the configuration in code as we have been trying to show during the whole Design document.
+Under GCP, there are different backup services, that depends on the database or technology.
+The recommendation is to program backups with only the core data only, keeping the configuration in code as much as possible.

 #### 3.2.11.2 Multicloud